 - Pour the milk and half of the sugar into a saucepan and heat it on a high flame.

-- In one bowl, whisk the yolks with half of the sugar.
-In a separate bowl, whisk the corn starch with the other half of the sugar.
+- In a medium size bowl, whisk the corn starch with the other half of the sugar, then combine it with all of the yolks.
+Whisk thoroughly.

 - When the milk comes to a boil, turn off the flame and pour a third of the milk into the yolk mixture, whisking as you go.
 Once the mixture has tempered, place the yolk mix back into the saucepan, and whisk together.
-Turn the flame to medium, and whisk continuously.
+Turn the flame to medium, and mix continuously.

-- Once the mixture just begins to simmer, put in the corn starch and sugar mixture, and whisk until the pastry cream thickens.
+- Once the mixture just begins to simmer, lower the flame, and whisk until the pastry cream thickens.
 Continue to cook and stir for another 1-2 minutes.

 - Turn off the flame and throw in the butter.
 Stir the cream until the butter is fully combined.